Geodesic Causal Inference: Doubly robust estimation of the GATE

-Here $e(x;\varphi)$ is a parametric model for the propensity score $p(x)$, $\hat{\varphi}$ is an estimator of $\varphi$, and $\hat{\mu}_t(x)$ is an estimator of the outcome regression function $m_t(x)$.
-In our real data analysis, we estimate the propensity score by the logistic regression model and the outcome regression function by global Fr\'echet regression \citep{PeMu19}:
+In practice, the choice of estimators for the nuisance components depends on the application.
+In our real data analysis, the propensity score is estimated via logistic regression, while the outcome regression function is estimated using global \f regression \citep{PeMu19}.
+Specifically, for $t \in \{0,1\}$,